bigstack-oss/cube-cos-ui/packages/cube-frontend-web-app/README.md

 **DO NOT** put the username and password in any other files.

+### 3. Deploy Local COS UI to Remote Dev Server

+The `pnpm deploy-dev` command is designed to allow frontend developers to quickly test features or fixes on remote dev hosts.

+1. Copy the `./scripts/remote_hosts.properties.example` file to `./scripts/remote_hosts.properties.local` (which is git-ignored) and fill in all properties.
+2. Run `pnpm deploy-dev`.
+This command will build the web-app to `/dist` folder and use `scp` to deploy it to the specified dev hosts.

 ## How to Use COS API Request Hooks

 Please see [COS API Request Hooks](./docs/cos-api-request-hooks.md).